johnste/finicky/README.md

 ## Current status of Finicky development

-I don't have time to work on Finicky actively, and that has been the case for a little bit over a year.
+I don't have time to work on Finicky actively, and that has been the case for several years.
 I still use it every day and it works really well for my use cases.
 When I have time I try to respond to support requests on twitter and github.

 Don't expect any work on features, new releases, or even bug fixes on my part at this point.
 Unless things change a lot in my personal or professional life I won't have time to work on Finicky for the forseeable future.